Judaism: Rabbinic hermeneutics

 These two principles make possible a great variety of interpretations.
 According to the Talmud:

 A single verse has several meanings, but no two verses hold the same meaning.
 It was taught in the school of R. Ishmael: 'Behold, My word is like fire—declares the Lord—and like a hammer that shatters rock' (Jer 23:29).
 Just as this hammer produces many sparks (when it strikes the rock), so a single verse has several meanings."
 (Talmud Sanhedrin 34a).

 Observant Jews thus view the Torah as dynamic, because it contains within it a host of interpretations.

-According to Rabbinic tradition, all valid interpretations of the written Torah were revealed to Moses at Sinai in oral form, and handed down from teacher to pupil (The oral revelation is in effect coextensive with the Talmud itself).
+According to Rabbinic tradition, all valid interpretations of the written Torah were revealed to Moses at Sinai in oral form and handed down from teacher to pupil (the oral revelation is, in effect, coextensive with the Talmud itself).
 When different rabbis forwarded conflicting interpretations, they sometimes appealed to hermeneutic principles to legitimize their arguments; some rabbis claim that these principles were themselves revealed by God to Moses at Sinai.

 Thus, Hillel called attention to seven commonly used hermeneutical principles in the interpretation of laws (baraita at the beginning of Sifra); R. Ishmael, thirteen (baraita at the beginning of Sifra; this collection is largely an amplification of that of Hillel).
 Eliezer b.
 Jose ha-Gelili listed 32, largely used for the exegesis of narrative elements of Torah.
 All the hermeneutic rules scattered through the Talmudim and Midrashim have been collected by Malbim in Ayyelet ha-Shachar, the introduction to his commentary on the Sifra.
 Nevertheless, R. Ishmael's 13 principles are perhaps the ones most widely known; they constitute an important, and one of Judaism's earliest, contributions to logic, hermeneutics, and jurisprudence.
 Judah Hadassi incorporated Ishmael's principles into Karaite Judaism in the 12th century.
-Today R. Ishmael's 13 principles are incorporated into the Jewish prayer book to be read by observant Jews on a daily basis.
+Today, R. Ishmael's 13 principles are incorporated into the Jewish prayer book to be read by observant Jews daily.